Learn about Residential Housing at OHIO

 Transportation and Parking

 If you are a new student to the Athens campus but meet the 30 credit hour requirement, you are eligible to purchase a pass for either garage or outside lot parking.
-You can lease private parking in town if you absolutely must bring a car.
+If you don't meet the 30 credit hour requirement, you can lease private parking in town if you absolutely must bring a car.

 Moving In and Out